Columbia County Sheriff's Office

 Did You Know?

-Want to do a ride-along with the Columbia County Sheriff's Office (FL)?
-You'll need to complete the ride-along application — including the Waiver, Release and Indemnification — and return it before you can participate.
+Want to do a ride-along with the Columbia County Sheriff's Office in Florida?
+You'll need to complete and return the ride-along application, including the Waiver, Release and Indemnification, before you can participate.

 This guide is compiled from official facility documentation and community feedback.
 Learn how we verify